Creating Mementoes and Memories at the RCH

 Cultural requirements

-• Antistatic cloth is used outside the room only and not taken in
+• Antistatic cloth is used outside the room only and not taken into the patient.

-• Only the equipment used for the embossing should be taken into the room and the powder and gun should only be handled by a second 'clean' staff member away from the patient and bed (ie. A member not obtaining the foot/hand print).
+• Only the equipment used for the embossing should be taken into the room and the powder and gun should only be handled by a second 'clean' staff member away from the patient and bed (that is. use a staff member not obtaining the foot/handprint).

 • Only the putty/towelette required is taken into the room (excess stock left outside clean)